 Female sex - 1

 AF is associated with a high risk of thromboembolism and death.
 Evidence shows that rhythm control does not offer a survival advantage over rate control.
 Patients with AF have multiple admissions and anticoagulation related complications over their lifetime.
 The risk of stroke is ever-present, and the overall quality of life of patients is poor.
 Finally, the management of atrial fibrillation is prohibitively expensive, with most of the financial burden born by the patient.

 The major side effect of atrial fibrillation is a stroke.
-Cerebral vascular accident (CVA) can lead to severe morbidity and mortality.
+Cerebral vascular accidents (CVA) can lead to severe morbidity and mortality.
 CVA risk can be reduced significantly by anticoagulation with adjunct rate/rhythm therapy.
 Other complications include heart disease and heart failure secondary.

 Pearls and Other Issues

 Atrial fibrillation is a commonly encountered disease that affects many individuals.
 Advancing age is associated with increased prevalence, with the most catastrophic complication being an acute ischemic stroke.
 Due to the irregularity of the atria, blood flow through this chamber becomes turbulent, leading to thrombus formation.
 The most common site for this embolus is the atrial appendage.
 The thrombus can dislodge and embolize to the brain and other parts of the body.
 It is essential for the patient to seek medical care immediately if they are experiencing chest pain, palpitations, shortness of breath, severe sweating, or extreme dizziness.

 Enhancing Healthcare Team Outcomes